Doomlazer/KQIV-TBoR/README.md

 ## INSTALLATION

-Copy resouce.001, resource.004 and resource.map to your KQ4 game folder and run in DOSBox or ScummVM.
-Requires the retail version of KQ4 (Steam or GOG).
+Copy the PATCHES folder into your KQ4 game folder and start through ScummVM.

-### DOSBox warning

-DOSBox is getting lots of random heap crashes all the sudden, which makes the game unplayable.
-ScummVM seems to work fine with no heap crashes.
+This mod should only be used with ScummVM - It has heap crashes in DOSbox and you will get stuck halfway through the game!
+I know, I prefer DOSBox too, but just use ScummVM.

 <img src="TitleCard.png" alt="The Breasts of Rosella intro screen" width="400">